The Clear Edge

 What changed: He went from reactive (waiting for community leads) to proactive (generating pipeline through outbound).
 Revenue became predictable instead of random.

-Elias hit $30K in Month 7.
-Five active projects.
-He was maxed out.
+Elias hit $30K in Month 7 with five active projects and was completely maxed out.

 To break $30K consistently, he needed leverage.